LindsayBradford/crem/README.md

     - predominately targeting dissolved nitrogen

 [Single-objective simulated annealing](https://github.com/LindsayBradford/crem/blob/master/internal/pkg/annealing/explorer/kirkpatrick)
-is used to find optimal solutions to minimising/maximising a particular stakeholder objective, optionally limited by a 2nd objective.
+is used to find optimised solutions to minimising/maximising a particular stakeholder objective, optionally limited by a 2nd objective.
 For instance, a scenario can be configured to answer a question like "Find a near-optimal minimised sediment producted for a budget of $10M in implementation costs."